mdjx/PSKindleWatch/README.md

 Checks the current price of all books in the data file and prints any price drop to the console.

-It is recommended a wrapper be created to run this either on a loop in a PowerShell window, or as a scheduled task.
+It is recommended a wrapper be created to run this in a loop in a PowerShell window, or as a scheduled task, or as a Windows Service.
+I've written up a quick guide on how it can be made to run as a service to avoid needing to manually restart the process after reboots.
+Check it out [here](https://xkln.net/blog/running-a-powershell-script-as-a-service/).

 **Example**